DennisFaucher/FillerWordsShock/README.md

 ##### Change #2 - Highlight Ums & Uhs

-Well, GCP suppresses all filler words.
+While Google suppresses all filler words.
 IBM Watson replaces filler words with the string "%HESITATION".
-I discovered this through testing and eventually on this page: https://cloud.ibm.com/docs/speech-to-text?topic=speech-to-text-basic-response#hesitation.
+I discovered this through testing and eventually found the documentation on this page: https://cloud.ibm.com/docs/speech-to-text?topic=speech-to-text-basic-response#hesitation.
 All I needed to do was make sure that %HESITATION was one of my default keywords and I could be reminded of my filler words when speaking

-##### Change #3 - Simplify and Intesify Spoken Filler Words
+##### Change #3 - Simplify and Intesify Spoken Filler Word Alerts

 The default display for discovered keywords is \[Word\]: Spotted - Start Time-End Time (Confidence%).
 For example:

 **Dennis**: Spotted - 7.26-7.94s (90%)

 That's lovely, but I wanted something simpler such as 💥\[Word\] (Confidence%).
-With the help of my friend Atom, I found this display syntax in the file ./views/keywords.jsx on lines 45-47:
+With the help of my friend Atom, I found the display syntax in the file ./views/keywords.jsx on lines 45-47:

 ````JavaScript
         <span className="base--p_light">